radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 #### Log Archiving

 By default, 10 files are kept in the archive.
 Change this value in the How Many Files to Keep in Archive setting.
-The archived files are named periodiccache-<N>.log and located in <RLI_HOME>/<instance_name>/logs.
-The default instance name is vds_server, so the path would be: <RLI_HOME>/vds_server/logs/.

-The condition for deleting an archive is based on the total number of archives (configured in the How Many Files to Keep in Archive setting), or the age of the archive (configured in the periodiccache.log.file.maxTime property in the Advanced section), whichever comes first.

-If you want to base archive deletion on the total number of archives, configure the periodiccache.log.file.maxTime property to 1000000d (1 million days), so that it is never triggered and indicate the maximum number of archive files to keep in the How Many Files to Keep in Archive property.
-If you want to base archive deletion on the age of the archive, configure the How Many Files to Keep in Archive to something like 1000000 (1 million files) so it is never triggered, and define the max age in number of days (e.g. 30d for 30 days) for the periodiccache.log.file.maxTime property in the Advanced section (requires [Expert Mode](01-overview)).

-Other Advanced properties (requires [Expert Mode](01-overview)) that can be used to further condition the archive deletion are:

--	periodiccache.log.file.archive.scan.folder - the base folder where to find the logs to delete

--	periodiccache.log.file.archive.scan.depth - the depth to search for log files

--	periodiccache.log.file.archive.scan.glob -  the regex (glob style) to match to select which files to delete
+The archived files are named `periodiccache-<N>.log` and can be viewed and downloaded form Server Control Panel > Log Viewer.

 ## ADAP Access Log